sdroege/gst-plugin-rs/net/webrtc/README.md

 ## Monitoring tool

-An example server / client application for monitoring per-consumer stats can be found [here].
+An example of client/server application for monitoring per-consumer stats can be found [here].

 [here]: https://gitlab.freedesktop.org/gstreamer/gst-plugins-rs/-/tree/main/net/webrtc/examples

 ## License

 All the rust code in this repository is licensed under the [Mozilla Public License Version 2.0].

-Parts of the JavaScript code in the www/ example are licensed under the [Apache License, Version 2.0], the rest is licensed under the [Mozilla Public License Version 2.0] unless advertised in the header.
+Code in [gstwebrtc-api](gstwebrtc-api) is also licensed under the [Mozilla Public License Version 2.0].

 ## Using the AWS KVS signaller